sizhe-li/sizhe-li.github.io/_pages/about.md

 **Prospective students & visitors**: Thank you for your interest!
 I encourage students from [underrepresented groups]() to reach out and will prioritize replying to these messages.
 For students interested in working with me, the minimum time commitment is 20 hours per week for six months.
 Please email me with your CV and highlight your favorite accomplishments. -->

-I am a PhD student at [MIT CSAIL](https://csail.mit.edu/), advised by [Vincent Sitzmann](https://www.vincentsitzmann.com/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
+I am a Computer Science PhD student at [MIT CSAIL](https://csail.mit.edu/), advised by [Vincent Sitzmann](https://www.vincentsitzmann.com/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
 My research is supported by the [MIT Presidential Fellowship](https://oge.mit.edu/fellowships/presidential-graduate-fellowship-program/).

 I build the brains and bodies of robots.
 My research draws ideas from machine learning, physics, and cognitive AI, with applications in robotics, computer vision, and computer graphics.